 - Disinfect frequently touched surfaces at home, work, or school.

-- Observe good respiratory-hygiene (cough and sneeze etiquette) measures.
+- Observe respiratory hygiene (cough and sneeze etiquette).

 - Avoid prolonged or excessive outdoor activity in areas with heavy air pollution, especially during hot or humid times of the day.